Sabrepulse

-Ashley Charles, better known as his pseudonym, Sabrepulse, is an English chiptune musician from Kingston upon Hull, England.
+Ashley Charles Eskrett, better known as Sabrepulse, is an English chiptune musician from Kingston upon Hull, England and founded the solo project in 2001.
 He is often cited as being one of the pioneers of the genre known as chipbreak, a fusion of chiptune and breakcore.

-He founded Sabrepulse in late 2001 to release his remixes of vintage video game music.
+He founded the solo project Sabrepulse in late 2001 to release his remixes of vintage video game music.